MaterializeInc/materialize/doc/user/content/sql/create-source/json-kafka.md

 ---

 {{% create-source/intro %}}
-This document details how to connect Materialize to JSON-formatted Kinesis streams.
+This document details how to connect Materialize to JSON-formatted Kafka topics.

-{{< kinesis-alpha >}}

 {{% /create-source/intro %}}